Typically developing infants sit in ring sitting

 With lots of practice over a period of several weeks the new sitting posture will become comfortable and the child will spontaneously sit with the "feet in front".

 Encourage lots of twisting and reaching forwards to stretch the back and hip muscles.

 More about active sitting and stretching exercises for infants on the Infant Skills for Action - Developmental Gym website (Will open in a new tab.)

 How to change the W-sitting habit in young children

 Children who habitually sit between their legs in w-sitting have tightness in the hips and knees that makes sitting in ring sitting (ie with feet in front of the body and the hips turned outwards) uncomfortable.

 So the only way to get a child to change the sitting posture is to increase flexibility of the hips and knees so that sitting with the feet in front and sitting cross legged are comfortable.
 The child also needs to learn to twist the trunk to reach for toys and to move forwards over the feet when reaching forwards.

-Stretching, strengthening and coordination exercises for children with w-sit
+Stretching, strengthening and coordination exercises for children who w-sit